People of all ages benefit from Diphtheria, tetanus and pertussis vaccine (dtap)

 Additional protection with Dtap vaccine

-People over the age of 45 receive the Dt vaccine (diphtheria and tetanus) in the national vaccination programme.
-Vaccination protection for those under 65 years of age lasts for 20 years and for those over 65 years of age should get booster every 10 years.
+People over the age of 45 receive the Dt vaccine (diphtheria and tetanus) in the national vaccination programme every 10-20 years depending on age.
 Dt vaccine does not protect against whooping cough.
 The dtap vaccine, which provides also protection against whooping cough, is also available on our vaccination clinics.
 Dtap vaccine can be given to people of all ages.

-The dtap vaccine is of a particular benefit to adults with chronic lung disease and the elderly.
+The dtap vaccine is of a particular benefit to adults over 65 years and all adults with chronic lung disease.
 These groups are are more likely to have whooping cough with more severe symptoms and are more susceptible to secondary diseases.
 Prolonged cough, more nocturnal symptoms, and an increased need for medication have been reported by people with astma who are infected with whooping cough.

 In the event of an accident